 This is not just uncomfortable for most people, but it also puts the drivers’ bodies under immense pressure to stay hydrated.
-The driver perspires constantly when driving, and Lewis Hamilton has said himself that the most weight he ever lost during a race was more than 10 lbs at the 2007 Malaysia Grand Prix.
+The driver perspires constantly when driving, and Lewis Hamilton has said himself that the most weight he ever lost during a race was more than 4.5 kg (10 lbs) at the 2007 Malaysia Grand Prix.
 He knows this as F1 drivers need to be weighed before and after the race.

 This weight loss is mostly due to the loss of water, and purely through sweat.
 The drivers drink a lot before the race, usually a hypotonic fluid, which contains electrolytes that the body loses under perspiration.
 These electrolytes are key for proper bodily functions, and especially for concentration and alertness.

 Even though the driver can continue to drink throughout the race, they don’t have an unlimited supply.
 This is because, once again, they need to keep the weight down.
-But even with the amount they drink, the amount they sweat due to these high temperatures usually means they are never hydrated enough to need to go to the bathroom during a race.
+But even with the volume they drink, the amount they sweat due to the high temperatures usually means they are never hydrated enough to need to go to the bathroom during a race.

-They simply sweat so much that they are constantly losing the fluids that they are taking on, and all of the fluids they drank before the race.
-But with the harsh conditions, strong forces, and very high pressure that the drivers are under when racing, it is still fair to assume that there will definitely be occasions where the drivers just need to go.
+They simply sweat so much that they are constantly losing the fluids that they are taking on, along with all of the fluids they drank before the race.
+But with the harsh conditions, strong forces, and very high pressure that the drivers are under when racing, it is still fair to assume that there will definitely be occasions where the drivers just need to go!